New Ballard Center Club Fills Gap in Social Impact

 In March 2019, BYU Marriott’s Ballard Center for Economic Self-Reliance began offering a new club, the Social Impact Professional Association (SIPA).
 The club is centered around finding positive solutions to address challenges that today’s society faces and is open to students from all majors across campus.

-SIPA focuses on three goals, which includes providing students with information about careers in social impact, assisting students to develop skills necessary to find a job, and creating a space where students can network with each other as well as social impact professionals.
+SIPA focuses on three goals, which include providing students with information about careers in social impact, assisting students to develop skills necessary to find a job, and creating a space where students can network with each other as well as social impact professionals.

 Club president Susan Davidson discovered the need for career services in social impact while interning with the Ballard Center last year.
 “Students who want to go into social impact don’t have a career counselor who can help them,” Davidson says.
 “The field is so broad; there are so many ways you can make an impact in the world.”